-5.1.8.
+5.1.9.
 Customizing Occupants

-When occupants are selected, their property panel appears as shown in Figure 91.
+When occupants are selected, their property panel appears as shown in Figure 94.
 Occupants can be given custom profile data once they are added to the model.
 This can be done by selecting a set of occupants and checking the box next to the parameter to be customized.
-Customized properties will be overwritten if an occupant switches their profile during simulation, see Section 5.3.3.12.